Edwin P. Morrow: Governor of Kentucky

 On February 9, 1920, Morrow dispatched the Kentucky National Guard to Lexington to protect Will Lockett, a black World War I veteran on trial for murder.
 Morrow told the state adjutant general "Do as much as you have to do to keep that negro in the hands of the law.
 If he falls into the hands of the mob I do not expect to see you alive."
 Lockett had already confessed, without the benefit of a lawyer, to the murder.
 His trial took only thirty minutes as he pleaded guilty but asked for a life sentence instead of death.
 Despite his plea, he was sentenced to die in the electric chair.

 A crowd of several thousand gathered outside the courthouse while Lockett's trial was underway.
 A cameraman asked a large group of those gathered to shake their fists and yell so he could get a picture.
 The rest of the crowd mistakenly believed they were storming the courthouse and rushed forward.
 In the ensuing skirmish, one policeman was injured so badly that his arm was later amputated.
 The National Guard opened fire, killing six people and wounding approximately fifty.
 Some members of the mob looted nearby stores in search of weapons to retaliate, but reinforcements arrived from a nearby army post by mid-afternoon.
 Martial law was declared, and no further violence was perpetrated.
 A month later, Lockett was executed at the Kentucky State Penitentiary in Eddyville.

 The incident is believed to be the first forceful suppression of a lynch mob by state and local officials in the South.
 Morrow received a laudatory telegram from the NAACP, and most of the national press regarding the incident was favorable.
 W. E. B. Du Bois called it the "Second Battle of Lexington".
 Morrow was consistent in his use of state troops to end violence in the state.
-In 1922, he again dispatched the National Guard to quell a violent mill strike in Newport.
+In 1922, he again dispatched the National Guard to quell a mill strike in Newport.

 Morrow also demanded consistency from local law enforcement officials.
 In 1921, he removed the Woodford County jailer from office because he allowed a black inmate to be lynched and offered a reward of $25,000 for information leading to the arrest and conviction of the perpetrators.
 Citizens of Versailles were more outraged that the jailer had been removed from office than that the prisoner had been lynched.
 The locals refused to aid in the investigation, and the lynchers were never arrested or charged.
 Local officials appointed the jailer's wife to finish his term in an attempt to skirt the removal.